hashinteractive/gatsby-theme-reactor/gatsby-theme-reactor/README.md

 ![Gatsby Theme Reactor Sitename](https://raw.githubusercontent.com/hashinteractive/gatsby-theme-reactor/master/gatsby-theme-reactor/static/images/gatsby-reactor-theme-sitename.jpg)

-The theme has some data dependencies and sources the data for the website from JSON files in `src/data` folder.
+The theme has some data dependencies and sources the data for the website from JSON files in `/src/data` folder (ie. `my-portfolio/src/data`).
 The two files which need to be created in this folder are `Bio.json` and `Project.json`.
 The `Bio.json` file contains all of the information about __you the developer/designer__ and looks like:
 ```
 {
   "name": "Mark Twain",